openhackathons-org/gpubootcamp/experimental/TAO_Transfer_Learning/README.md

 - Transfer learning with NVIDIA TAO
 - Pretrained Model from NGC
-- Hands-on on Image classification that involes training, evaluation, pruning, retraining, inferencing, model export, and INT8 optimization
+- Hands-on on image classification and YOLOv4 object detection that involes training, evaluation, pruning, retraining, inferencing, model export, and INT8 optimization

 ## Prerequisites